It is our mission to build a more

-Perhaps the most powerful indicator of the choir’s early success is its ability to spread a spirit of hope and optimism among its members.
-Extensive research supports the idea that singing makes us happier, and our ensemble’s shared sense of purpose only magnifies this joyful response.
-At a time when many Americans are motivated by and responding to fear, we hope to inspire people to sing and allow music to empower them to use their voices for good.
+At a time when many Americans are motivated by, and responding to, fear, we are inspired with hope and feel empowered to use our voices for good throughout our community.
 We hope that uniting our voices will create a collective, uplifting voice even more powerful than the sum of its parts.